skx/github-action-tester/README.md

 The expectation is that you'll use this action to launch your project-specific tests, by executing a shell-script.
 The  exit code of the script will determine the success/failure result.

-* A golang-project might contain nothing more than `go test ./...`,
+For example a golang-project might contain nothing more than:

+   #!/bin/sh
+   go test ./...

-* A C-based project might include `make && make test`.
+Or a C-based project might contain:

+    #!/bin/sh
+    make && make test

-## Enabling
+## Enabling the action

 There are two steps required to use this action:

 * Enable the action inside your repository.
   * You'll probably want to enable it upon pull-requests, to ensure their quality.
-  * You might want to enable it to run an all pushes, for completeness.
+  * You might also want to enable it to run each time a push is made to your repository, for completenes.
 * Add your project-specific tests to the script `.github/run-tests.sh`.
   * The exit-code of this script will determine the result.